 Having trouble sleeping at a specific time?
 Or feeling “off” at a specific time each day?
 The Chinese body clock is one of our favorite tools to begin deciphering the meaning behind our imbalances.

 Bookmark this link for future reference and take a look at the model above and descriptions below.
-You may find clues as to why your body is trying to get your attention…
+Scan through the Chinese body clock – you may find clues as to why your body is trying to get your attention…

 1am - 3am: